 The "Receive Message Enabled" is the most important setpoint associated with this function block and it should be selected first.
 Changing it will result in other setpoints being enabled/disabled as appropriate.
-By default ALL receive messages are disabled.
+By default, ALL receive messages are disabled.

 Once a message has been enabled, a Lost Communication fault will be flagged if that message is not received off the bud within the "Receive Message Timeout" period.
-This could trigger a Lost Communication event as described in section 1.5.
+This could trigger a Lost Communication event as described in section 1.4.
 In order to avoid timeouts on a heavily saturated network, it is recommended to set the period at least three times longer than the expected update rate.
 To disable the timeout feature, simply set this value to zero, in which case the received message will never trigger a Lost Communication fault.

-By default, all control messages are expected to be sent to the AX103000 on Proprietary B PGNs.
-However, should a PDU1 message be selected, the AX103000 can be setup to receive it from any ECU by setting the "PGN From Specific Address" to False (0x00).
+By default, all control messages are expected to be sent to the 12 In 12 Out CAN Controller on Proprietary B PGNs.
+However, should a PDU1 message be selected, the 12 In 12 Out CAN Controller can be setup to receive it from any ECU by setting the "Specific Address that sends the PGN" to the Global Address (0xFF).
 If a specific address is selected instead, then any other ECU data on the PGN will be ignored.